rustfoundation/safety-critical-rust-consortium/subcommittee/tooling/meetings/2025-06-13/minutes.md

       * Suggestion: Entry for whether the tool has been used in some safety-critical context, which one and which level
         * More of this information will be captured in the pull request when adding the tool and reviewed
         * We could make use of [Pull Request Templates](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository) for follow-up?
-        * If it’s a user could have “not sure” or similar on the drop down for the GitHub issue template
+        * If it√ïs a user could have √ínot sure√ì or similar on the drop down for the GitHub issue template
-          1. The kinds of information we’d have in the table should probably be publicly available such as license and so on
+          1. The kinds of information we√ïd have in the table should probably be publicly available such as license and so on
         * Idea: x0rw has [started](https://github.com/rustfoundation/safety-critical-rust-coding-guidelines/pull/122) this concept in the coding guidelines
       * \[decision\] Remaining fields to add \[todo\] Xander Cesari to update
         * Name & email of maintainer